 Board of Aldermen Comment Response Look into accessory uses as an approach for farmers adding supplemental uses to their agricultural operation.
 Memo from Mike Brough, Town Attorney - attached (Attachment B).
-Bring back item within next two weeks.
 Item was originally scheduled for June 17 and was postponed until after the summer break to provide more time for follow up.

 Report on the establishment of a "low intensity" definition for ASE uses that would serve as a parallel for low density.
 Perdita Holtz, Orange County Planning, has provided a memo that describes in detail the uses proposed to be allowed in the Rural Buffer (Attachment D).
 Consider the demands on groundwater - should uses be limited?
 The draft ordinance provisions include performance standards for studying groundwater impacts based on the expected groundwater demand of proposed uses.
-Add language that would bind the County to this version of uses in the LUO or to have to come back to the Town if the uses are amended from the list as provided Final version in preparation draft is attached as Attachment B. Bring back information on uses, their definitions, and if they are located in other sections of the zoning ordinance.
-Provide color if there are charts and other material in that are shown in color.
-The County provided a detailed breakdown of existing and proposed uses which may provide income to the farming community.
+Add language that would bind the County to this version of uses in the LUO or to have to come back to the Town if the uses are amended from the list as provided Final version in preparation draft is attached as Attachment B. - The County provided a detailed breakdown of existing and proposed uses which may provide income to the farming community.
 See Attachment D. Include current allowable high intensity uses in Orange County See attached memo from Orange County staff, Attachment C, for discussion of intensity of uses.
 Work on providing agenda packet material in a better hardcopy format Staff has discussed and will work to respond as requested.